JohnnieShen/cs257-Project-Ingenuity/README.md

 ~~We also plan on improving the playability of the game in general, in our case meaning a bigger map, more AI to kill and structures and POIs to explore.~~

-~~- More blocks, add-on blocks~~
+- ~~More blocks, add-on blocks~~
-~~- More AI prefabs, AI prefab builder (Tentative: not completely necessary as the normal workflow is not terrible), bring AI system up to date with overhauled vehicle representation~~
+- ~~More AI prefabs, AI prefab builder (Tentative: not completely necessary as the normal workflow is not terrible), bring AI system up to date with overhauled vehicle representation~~
-~~- More level design work,~~ tutorial level with corresponding mechanics (out of scope), ~~bigger map in first world, script for spawning in enemies dynamically, more POIs~~
+- ~~More level design work,~~ tutorial level with corresponding mechanics (out of scope), ~~bigger map in first world, script for spawning in enemies dynamically, more POIs~~
 - Sounds (did not get around to do)

 ### Additions: